brightway-lca/brightway2/docs/contributing.rst

 Improve test coverage
 ~~~~~~~~~~~~~~~~~~~~~

-Each of the three calculational packages has an `online report available <http://coverage.brightwaylca.org/>`_.
+Each of the three calculation packages has an `online report available <http://coverage.brightwaylca.org/>`_.
 Many of the test coverage failures can be easily resolved with simple tests, and writing simple tests is a great way to get started with Python and Brightway2.

 Medium problems
 ---------------